 Rich Stanek is not letting go of his job easily.

 Following a campaign rife with allegations of illegal campaign activity, the race for Hennepin County sheriff — pitting longtime incumbent Stanek against political newcomer Dave “Hutch” Hutchinson — had a blockbuster finish Tuesday.
-With all votes counted, the finally tally showed Hutchinson as the winner by 2,337 votes: .44 percent.
+With all votes counted, the final tally showed Hutchinson as the winner by 2,337 votes: .44 percent.
 Afterward, Hutchinson claimed victory, though Stanek is holding on to the possibility that election officials made a mistake in the vote totals.

 Even without a concession from Stanek, Hutchinson — currently a sergeant with the Metro Transit Police Department — is basking in what he considers a win.
 As potentially the first openly gay sheriff in the Midwest, he cites Tuesday’s results as part of a wide-sweeping push by the county’s progressive voters, particularly young voters and people of color, who want to shake up county leadership to better reflect what they see as the area’s values.
 Angela Conley’s election over incumbent Peter McLaughlin in a race for Hennepin County Board of Commissioners is another example of those shifting preferences among the county’s voters.